 I have a disability or an illness that might make it difficult to take part, can you help?

 Of course.
 The Literature Wales team are available to discuss any concerns and requirements before and throughout the programme.
 Please get in touch with us.
 An Access Fund is available to enable full participation in events for writers with disabilities or illnesses who may have additional access requirements.

+For information about the accessibility of Tŷ Newydd Writing Centre, please click here.

 Will I be required to submit a finished piece of work at the end of the 12-months?

-We will work with you to set achievable aims and goals at the beginning of the programme, and help you achieve them.
+We will work with you to set achievable goals at the beginning of the programme, and help you achieve them.
 One of your aims should be related to developing your current work in progress during the programme.
 The monthly writing rooms will give you the chance to share your work with the cohort and you may wish to use these informal meetings as a personal goal to produce work each month.
 There will also be an opportunity to check in and catch up with a Literature Wales staff member each quarter, to discuss your progress.

 General Enquiries